dashpradeep99/docker-complete-tutorial/3-dtr.md

 > * Step4: Pushing and Pulling DTR Images
 > * Step5: Storage and Logs
 > * Step6: Authentication and Security

-## Prerequisites

-* You will use all two nodes: node-0 and node-1
-* Ensure that no containers are running on these containers.
-* Ensure that Docker engine uses default daemon options( `DOCKER_OPTS` should be commented out in `/etc/default/docker` file)
-* Ensure that DOCKER_HOST is unset ( `$unset DOCKER_HOST` )
-* Certain TCP ports are only allowed on the private AWS network.
-Therefore, you would need to use the private network (10.X.X.X) when you subsitute the IP of the instance in certain commands/configuration files throughout this lab.

 # Getting Started with Docker Trusted Registry(DTR)